 Budrus was created by Just Vision.
 It was directed by filmmaker Julia Bacha, and produced by Bacha together with Ronit Avni, the Founder and Executive Director of Just Vision, and Rula Salameh, a journalist and one of the founders of the Palestinian Broadcasting Corporation who is currently Just Vision’s Education and Outreach Manager in Palestinian society.
 For more information about the filmmakers, please visit www.justvision.org/budrus/about/filmmakers.

 The filmmakers have a personal relationship to the region, and most of Just Vision’s staff has either grown up or lived in the Middle East for a substantial period of time.
 Some of our families are Palestinian or Israeli and have lost loved ones, homes and freedom to conflict.
-We are all committed to promoting grassroots efforts to end the occupation and build a future of freedom, dignity and equality for all.
+We are all committed to using independent storytelling and strategic audience engagement to build a pluralistic, just and rights-respecting future in Israel-Palestine.

 Budrus premiered in December 2009 at the Dubai International Film Festival, and has since won Audience and Jury Awards at top international festivals, including Tribeca, Berlin and San Francisco.
 Budrus has screened at dozens of festivals around the world, has had a national theatrical release in multiple countries (including the US, the UK and Germany), and has played before tens of thousands of audience members worldwide.
 Budrus premiered in the Occupied Palestinian Territories and Israel in the spring and summer of 2010, and has since been screened for Palestinian, Israeli, American and international audiences in numerous theatrical, educational and community venues.